-The bear chronotype is neither an early bird (lion) nor a night owl (wolf).
+The bear chronotype, which was introduced by Dr. Michael J. Breus, PhD, in 2016, is neither an early bird (lion) nor a night owl (wolf).
 “The bear chronotype represents individuals who follow a solar-based sleep-wake pattern, rising with the sun and feeling sleepy as the sun sets,” says Dr. Carly Claney, a licensed psychologist and founder and CEO of Relational Psych.
 “Bear chronotypes comprise about 50-55 percent of the population.
 They have higher levels of productivity (or access to “deep work”) in the morning and lower levels of focus in the afternoon.”

 A bear personality is mindful, conscientious, and easy to get along with socially.
 They’re often open to new experiences and live more as an extrovert.
 Bears may avoid conflict and hold positive social relationships.
 This chronotype may prefer stability and oppose change in their routines.

 Bear sleep habits typically match celestial events and timing.
 These guys wake with the sun and usually begin feeling sleepy around sunset.
 The most productive time for bear chronotypes is late morning to early afternoon, and the afternoon slump is real.